-Question 69: How you compress (make a recovery) a schedule in Primavera P6?
+Question 69: How you compress (make recovery) a schedule in Primavera P6?

-Answer: First of all, I insert the column to see the Total Float then try to find the logic to reduce the float.
+Answer: First of all, I insert the column to see the Total Float then try to find the logics so that I can reduce the float.
 I have options like to make activities in parallel (Fast Tracking).
 Otherwise;

-- I filter the critical path. - Reduce the duration of activities on the critical path - Again filter the critical path and reduce the duration again As the path may change now. - Apply the same steps until the required compression is got. - This is called Crashing, as here we need to add resources to get the job done.
+- I filter the critical path - Reduce the duration of activities on the critical path - Again filter the critical path and reduce the duration again As path may change now - Apply the same steps until the required compression is got. - This is called Crashing as here we need to add resources to get the job done.

-This can be used for Recovery Plan, Mitigation Plan, Acceleration, etc., whatever is the name.
-In the Recovery Plan, the project end date is fixed.
+This can be used for Recovery Plan, Mitigation Plan, Acceleration, etc whatever is the name.
+In Recovery Plan the project end date is fixed.